manuelblanch/Gilded-Rose-Kata-in-PHP/readme.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-## Test PhpSpec

-To test with php Spec you need to do the following

- $ composer install

-This install all the files for the composer.

- $ composer require phpspec/phpspec

-This add phpspec to the composer.

- $ phpspec run

 This tests all the files.